erima2020/simple_agent_team/README.md

 # Configuration Guide for Simple Agent Team (AI-Driven Agent Collaboration)

 ## Overview
 This Python script utilizes the OpenRouter API to orchestrate teams of AI-driven agents with distinct expertise for collaborative problem-solving.
 A ModeratorAgent summarizes discussions, and a JudgeAgent formulates the final solution.
 The script supports agent swapping for diverse perspectives, saves outputs to a CSV file, and allows post-evaluation queries to the JudgeAgent.
 It is adaptable for various problem domains.
+Written with the help of AI.

 ## Configuration
 To configure the script, an OpenRouter API key is required.
 Follow these steps: